PrinssiFiestas/libGPC/README.md

 ## Installation and Usage

-You can either install the full library from source (easy and recommended) or just use the single header library.
+You can either install the full library from source (easy and recommended) or use the single header library without installing.

 ### Windows Installation